 Value For Money

-It very much depends on what you are looking to do on these platforms.
-That said, on average, Coinbase is touted as the better value for money, given its easy usability and special features despite its higher trading fees.
+It depends on what you want to do on these platforms.
+On average, Coinbase is touted as the better value for money, given its easy usability and special features despite its higher trading fees.

 Both platforms are internationally available in over 100 countries, with Coinbase coming in at just over 100 countries, vs Kraken, which is now available in over 170 countries.